Last reviewed:

 Cookies set by services we link to

-When you click an outbound link to a retailer (for example, Amazon India, Flipkart), that retailer is in charge of their own website and may set their own cookies on your browser.
+When you click an outbound link to a retailer (Amazon India, Flipkart) or an AI-tool signup page, that retailer or service is in charge of their own website and may set their own cookies on your browser.
 Those cookies belong to them, not to us, and are governed by their privacy and cookie policies.

-- Amazon India: sets a session cookie that, among other things, tells Amazon you arrived from one of our links so they can credit our affiliate account if you buy.
+- Amazon India sets a session cookie that, among other things, tells Amazon you arrived from one of our links so they can credit our affiliate account if you buy.
 The cookie expires after 24 hours (Amazon Associates session-cart cookie).
-Read Amazon’s cookie policy.
+See Amazon’s cookie policy on amazon.in.

-- Other retailers and AI-tool signup pages: their own cookies, their own policies.
+- Other retailers and AI-tool signup pages set their own cookies under their own policies.

 We have no control over these.
-If you want to block them, you can use your browser’s settings or a privacy-focused browser (e.g., Brave, Firefox with strict tracking protection).
+If you want to block them, use your browser’s privacy settings or a privacy-focused browser (Brave, Firefox with strict tracking protection).

 Cookies set by analytics

-Our analytics tool, Plausible, does not set cookies.
+Our analytics service does not set cookies.
 It uses anonymous, aggregate measurement and does not identify you.

 Your choices